-35. Lighting:
+26. Lighting:

-Prior to installation of external lighting (other than within the proposed public highway) as part of the relevant phase of the development, the applicant shall submit to, for approval in writing by the Local Planning Authority, details relating to the external lighting scheme (including vertical lux diagrams which show potential light trespass into windows of nearby residential properties).
-This scheme must meet the requirements within the Institution of Lighting Professionals guidance notes for the reduction of obtrusive lighting.

-Reason: To protect the amenity of existing residential properties in the near vicinity to the development.

-36. Lighting – Ecology:

-Prior to any above ground development for the relevant phase of the development, a Lighting Impact Assessment for any lighting to be installed outside of the proposed public highway should be submitted to the LPA for its written approval,.
-This should follow guidance from the Bat Conservation Trust (Bats and Artificial Lighting At Night; s4.48), and should also include the following:

-Identify those areas/features on site that are particularly sensitive bats, and that are likely to cause disturbance in or around their breeding sites and resting places or along important routes used to access key areas of their territory, for example, for foraging.

-Show how and where external lighting will be installed (through the provision of appropriate lighting contour plans and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent the above species using their territory or having access to their breeding sites and resting places.

-All external lighting shall be installed in accordance with the specifications and locations set out in the strategy as agreed in writing, and these shall be maintained thereafter in accordance with the strategy.
-Under no circumstances should any other external lighting be installed without prior consent from the local planning authority.
+A site-wide lighting strategy, taking account of guidance from the Bat Conservation Trust (Bats and Artificial Lighting At Night; s4.48), shall be submitted for the written approval of the Local Planning Authority as part of the first residential reserved matters.
+The strategy shall include a timetable for its implementation.
+The development shall be carried out only in accordance with the approved strategy.

-Reason: To limit potential ecological impact and to comply with Policy CS12 of the Core Strategy and SADM10 of the Site Allocations and Development Management Policies Plan.
+Reason: To protect the amenity of existing residential properties in the near vicinity to the development; and to limit potential ecological impact and to comply with Policy CS12 of the Core Strategy and SADM10 of the Site Allocations and Development Management Policies Plan.

-37. Sustainable Urban Drainage System Details:
+27. Sustainable Urban Drainage System Details:

-Prior to or in conjunction with the submission of each Reserved Matters application for individual Development Phases, Sub Phases or Plots, details and construction drawings of the sustainable drainage components, flow control mechanisms and a construction method statement shall be submitted to and approved in writing by the Local Planning Authority.
-The details submitted shall accord with the principles set out under parts 9 and 10 of the Flood Risk Assessment and Sustainable Drainage Strategy Reference HLEF03966 dated August 2024 in respect of Flood Risk and Mitigation and Surface Water Management and subsequently implemented as approved.
-The SuDS is to be installed according to the approved SuDS plan and maintained in perpetuity.
+The submission of each Reserved Matters application for individual Development Phases, or Development Plots (with “Development Plot” relating to the primary school land, neighbourhood centre, care home, community centre or sports provision), shall include details and construction drawings of the sustainable drainage components, flow control mechanisms and a construction method statement shall be submitted to and approved in writing by the Local Planning Authority.
+The details submitted shall accord with the principles set out under parts 9 and 10 of the Flood Risk Assessment and Sustainable Drainage Strategy Reference HLEF03966 dated August 2024 in respect of Flood Risk and Mitigation and Surface Water Management and subsequently be implemented as approved.

 Reason: To prevent the increased risk of surface water flooding, to improve and protect water quality, protect natural habitats and the amenity of residents, ensure the future maintenance of the Sustainable Drainage System in perpetuity and comply with the requirements of Paragraph 180 of the National Planning Policy Framework.